-Amy Mason Doan is an award-winning author who grew up in California and now lives in Portland, Oregon.
-She’s written for The Oregonian, San Francisco Chronicle, Wired, Forbes, and other publications.
+Amy grew up in Danville, California and now lives in Portland, Oregon with her family.
+Before turning to fiction, Amy worked as a reporter & editor for The Oregonian, San Francisco Chronicle, Wired, Forbes, and other publications.
 Amy has an M.A. in Journalism from Stanford University and a B.A. in English from U.C.
 Berkeley.

 Her new novel, Lady Sunshine, named one of Parade Magazine’s Best 25 Books of Summer features one iconic family, one summer of secrets, and the dazzling spirit of 1970’s California.

 For Jackie Pierce, everything changed the summer of 1979, when she spent three months of infinite freedom at her bohemian uncle’s sprawling estate on the California coast.
 As musicians, artists, and free spirits gathered at The Sandcastle for the season in pursuit of inspiration and communal living, Jackie and her cousin Willa fell into a fast friendship, testing their limits along the rocky beach and in the wild woods… until the summer abruptly ended in tragedy, and Willa silently slipped away into the night.

 To schedule a book club visit with Amy or any of our authors on NovelNetwork: